Table of Contents[Hide][Show]

 Another studio that was made mention a couple of times in this list was Supergiant Games, the people who made the likes of Bastion and Transistor.
 Their latest video game installment is Hades, another indie hit that’s certainly worth purchasing today.
 In their latest release Hades, players are thrown into the role of Zagreus, the son of Hades.
 The narrative adventure players are going through is another coming of age tale with Zagreus wishing to leave the depths of hell and sets off on an adventure to reach Mount Olympus above.

 Of course, escaping hell is no easy task even for the son of Hades himself.
-As a result, players are will have an uphill battle to endure while maneuvering around the underworld.
+As a result, players will have an uphill battle to endure while maneuvering around the underworld.
 This is a bit of roguelike as you attempted to get through all kinds of hostile enemies while dying would take you back from the start.

-#4 Mass Effect Trilogy
+#4 Mass Effect Legendary Edition

 #3 The Elder Scrolls V: Skyrim